XuanlinMao/MyImageAugmentor/README.md

-# **ImageAugmentor: A Julia Package for Image Augmentation** (STAT244 2025 Spring)
+# **ImageAugmentor: A Julia Package for Image Augmentation**

 ## **Overview**
+This is a course project at UC Berkeley (STAT244 2025 Spring).
 In this project, we have developed a Julia package for **image augmentation**, designed to enhance datasets and improve the performance of vision models such as CNNs.

 ### **Supported Augmentations**
 This package includes the following augmentation operations: